xihaoli/STAARpipeline-Tutorial/README.md

  - ```$ source $HOME/.cargo/env```
 3. Install xsv using Cargo:
  - ```$ cargo install xsv```
-#### Step 1: Generate the variants list to be annotated.
+#### Step 1: Generate the variants list to be annotated
 ##### Script: <a href="FAVORannotator_csv/Varinfo_gds.R">**Varinfo_gds.R**</a>
 ##### Input: GDS files of each chromosome and the FAVOR database information <a href="FAVORannotator_csv/FAVORdatabase_chrsplit.csv">**FAVORdatabase_chrsplit.csv**</a>.
 For more details, please see the R script.
 ##### Output: CSV files of the variants list.
 For each chromosome, the number of CSV files is listed in <a href="FAVORannotator_csv/FAVORdatabase_chrsplit.csv">**FAVORdatabase_chrsplit.csv**</a>.

 Note: The physical positions of variants in the GDS file (of each chromosome) should be sorted in ascending order.

-#### Step 2: Annotate the variants using the FAVOR database through xsv software.
+#### Step 2: Annotate the variants using the FAVOR database through xsv software
 ##### Script: <a href="FAVORannotator_csv/Annotate.R">**Annotate.R**</a>
 ##### Input: CSV files of the variants list to be annotated, the FAVOR database information <a href="FAVORannotator_csv/FAVORdatabase_chrsplit.csv">**FAVORdatabase_chrsplit.csv**</a>,
 the FAVOR database, and the directory xsv software.
 For more details, please see the R script.